vilari-mickopf/praise-the-run.nvim/README.md

 #### Add custom support for other languages

-You configure languages that are not support. `<lang>` should match the output of `:echo &filetype` for desired file type.
+You can configure languages that are not support. `<lang>` should match the output of `:echo &filetype` for desired file type.
 ```lua
 require('praise-the-run').setup({
     languages = {